-The USPSTF has issued recommendations on routine screening and interventions to prevent dental caries in children younger than 5 years.
+The USPSTF has issued recommendations on screening and interventions to prevent dental caries in children younger than 5 years.

-The USPSTF has issued recommendations on routine screening and preventive interventions for oral health in children and adolescents aged 5 to 17 years.
+The USPSTF has issued recommendations on screening and preventive interventions for oral health in adults.

 What are additional tools and resources?